 We aim to achieve this through scholarship, innovation and working in partnership with colleagues who share our vision of ‘excellence through scholarship’ in Medical Education.

-We provide a range of provision including face-to-face workshops, conferences, E-learning courses and opportunities for shared learning through the creation of facilitated networks of medical education practitioners and specialists.
+We provide training through face-to-face workshops, conferences, E-learning courses and opportunities for shared learning through the creation of facilitated networks of medical education practitioners and specialists.
+During social distancing, we are providing sessions online via Teams, Zoom and Skype.

-Opportunities to all involved in teaching and training on the MBChB curriculum and those with an interest in education can attend various workshops, courses and training events which support teaching, supervising or tutoring.
-These may be organised by LIME or other institutes within the School of Medicine.
+Opportunities are available to all involved in teaching and training on our programmes (including the MBChB, MSc Physician Associate Studies).
+Those with an interest in education are welcome to attend workshops, courses and training events which support teaching, supervising or tutoring or mentoring.

 How to get involved in teaching

-There are several ways to get more involved in teaching within the MBChB.
-Please look at the opportunities available in our MBChB booklet.
+There are several ways to get more involved in teaching.
+For teaching within the MBChB please look at the opportunities available in our MBChB booklet.

 The CPD team hold a secure volunteer list.
 Opportunities to teach/mark/supervise within the MBChB and Physicians Associate programme are emailed to this list.
 If you would like to be on this mailing list, please email Dr Caitriona Dennis.